 Unitarian Universalists have a legacy of “deeds not creeds.”
 Our work for a better world calls us to unexpected places as we harness love’s power to stop oppression.
 From grassroots community organizing to interfaith state, national, and corporate advocacy; in protest marches, prayer vigils, and press conferences; in homeless shelters and in prisons, Unitarian Universalists put our faith into action.

-Chalice works with Interfaith Community Service Haven House shelter to provide meals for people experiencing homelessness.
+On hold due to the pandemic: Chalice works with Interfaith Community Service Haven House shelter to provide meals for people experiencing homelessness.
 We prepare meals and bring them to ICS once a month.

 Starting New Justice Projects:

 Do you have an idea for a new social justice project at Chalice?
 Great!
 We want to facilitate your leading it.
 Read more here.